Zhichen6/zhichen6.github.io/_pages/team.md

 She received her Ph.D. in Civil Engineering and her M.S. in Industrial and Operations Engineering from the University of Michigan in 2025 and 2024 respectively.
-She earned her B.Eng. in Transportation Engineering from Southeast University in 2020 and was a Research Assistant at NYU Shanghai before beginning her doctorate.
+She earned her B.Eng. in Transportation Engineering from Southeast University in 2020.
 She previously served as a Visiting Scientist at General Motors.

-Dr. Liu is a recipient of the Rackham Predoctoral Fellowship and was honored as the sole global awardee of the prestigious **Helene M. Overly Memorial Scholarship (2025)** by the WTS International Foundation for her contributions to research and community service.
-She serves as a reviewer for *Transportation Science*, *Transportation Research Part B/C/E*, *IEEE Transactions on Intelligent Transportation Systems*, *IEEE Transactions on Control Systems Technology*, and *Transportation Research Record*.
+Dr. Liu is a recipient of the Rackham Predoctoral Fellowship and was honored as the sole global awardee of the prestigious **Helene M. Overly Memorial Scholarship (2025)** by the WTS International Foundation.
+She serves as the area editor of *Networks and Spatial Economics*.

 </div>